znwabudike/AndroidPhoneDatabase/README.md

 Written by Zachary Nwabudike
 ------------------------------
-UPDATE 10/20/14

-The code is broken right now.
-It looks like Google changed their list from HTML to a .pdf file.
+UPDATE 10/21/14 - It looks like Google changed their list from HTML to a .pdf file.

+The code is semi-broken.
+It parses the PDF and generates an ArrayList<AndroidDevice> then attempts to insert it into the db.
+Only the last transaction remains (last ~219 devices of ~7190)

 Working to get it resolved within the next few days.

 -ZN